JESUS GIVES US THE NEW WINE OF THE KINGDOM

 The host is unaware of the miracle that has just taken place.
 Yet the servants know… as do Jesus’ disciples and Mary.
 Jesus proves His mastery over time by creating at once a finely aged wine.
 Amazed at the quality of the wine, the host inquires as to why the best has been saved for last.

 Jesus miraculously turns water into wine.
-The water used for the Jewish way of ceremonial cleansing is replaced by the new wine of the kingdom.
+The water used for the Jewish ceremonial cleansing is replaced by the new wine of the kingdom.
 Jesus laid down His life to give us this pure wine.
 The spotless blood of the Lamb washes away the sins of all.

 Miracles are the supernatural touch of God upon His natural world.
 We look to His supernatural touch in our lives.
 Just as Jesus transforms ordinary water into the best of wine, so He miraculously transforms our ordinary selves into the best reflection of Himself.